timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 including what we have unsuccessfully tried helps people understand what differentiates our problem from already solved problems.
-This increased clarity also helps us secure assistance.
+This increased clarity also helps us secure effective assistance.

 ## Well-wishes